besynnerlig/Fronius-Export-Limit-Setter/README.md

-# Fronius driver for Home Assistant
+# Fronius driver

-This script provides a means to apply a value contained in a helper to the soft limit field on a fronius inverter.
+This script sets the soft limit field on a fronius inverter.

 ## Setup